Home » Amsterdam » Anne Frank House tours

 The Anne Frank House is well connected by the tram routes as well.

-Anne Frank House hours
+Anne Frank House opening hours

-From April to October, Anne Frank Museum opens at 9 am and closes at 10 pm.
+Anne Frank Museum opens at 9 am and closes at 10 pm.

 The last entry is 30 minutes before the closing time.